Government of Jacksonville: Politics

-U.S. Federal Politics

-Jacksonville, like most of North & Central Florida and the panhandle, was historically populated by conservative Democrats.
-However, the city began moving away from its Democratic roots sooner than the rest of Florida.
-In the 1956 presidential election, the Duval County flipped to Dwight D. Eisenhower (R) with 50.06% of the vote.
-Since 1980, Duval County had consistently held a higher vote margin in favor of Republicans than Democrats in presidential elections.
-In 2020, the county flipped for the first time in four decades for Joe Biden (D) with just under +4% margin.

-Even as the city became increasingly willing to support Republicans nationally, Democrats continued to dominate most local offices well into the 1990s.

 Starting in the 1980s, thousands of Republicans moved to Florida and Jacksonville from northern states or relocated from south Florida to avoid overcrowding, state income taxes, high prices and crime.
 They slowly ate away at the Democratic dominance at the local level.
+Even as the city became increasingly willing to support Republicans nationally, Democrats continued to dominate most local offices well into the 1990s.
 At the same time, many of the area's Democrats became increasingly willing to vote for Republicans for state and local offices after years of splitting their tickets at national elections.
 This culminated in 1992, when Tillie Fowler became the first Republican to represent a significant portion of Jacksonville in Congress since Reconstruction.
 Two years later, Republicans swept most of the city's seats in the state legislature, and incumbent Democratic mayor Ed Austin switched parties to become a Republican.
 In 1995, John Delaney became the city's first elected Republican mayor since 1887.

-Republicans currently hold the majority on the city council but lost the Mayor's position in 2011, only to regain it in 2015.
+Republicans currently hold the majority on the city council but lost the Mayor's position in 2011, only to regain it in 2015 and lose it once again in 2023.
 They also hold five of the city's seven state house seats and two of the city's three state senate seats.

 The city's geography and urban density plays a major role in the political makeup of Jacksonville.
 Based on the party affiliation of the city-councilmen and district representatives, the older and more urban areas including Northside, the Urban Core and parts of the Westside, favor Democrats.
 The newer, suburban and exurban areas including Southside, Riverside, the southern outskirts of Westside, The Beaches and Mayport favor Republicans.

-The city also has two large active Navy Bases inside the city limits: NAS Jacksonville and NS Mayport.
-The conservative nature of the rank-and-file military translates to a presence of an active duty, reserve and civilian workforce constituency that is right-leaning, thus favoring Republicans.